-We did not identify any change in our internal control over financial reporting in connection with our evaluation thereof that occurred during the quarter ended June 30, 2017 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+We did not identify any change in our internal control over financial reporting in connection with our evaluation thereof that occurred during the quarter ended September 30, 2017 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+In preparation for the adoption of new accounting standards, IFRS 15 (Revenue from Contracts with Customers) and IFRS 9 (Financial Instruments), we have completed our assessment of the changes to our business processes, systems and internal controls that will be necessary to support the recognition and disclosures required by the new standards.
+We do not expect significant changes to our internal control over financial reporting due to the adoption of these standards.